 Hi Frugalistas!
 Are you planning a trip to Honolulu?
-I know it’s a popular place to visit.
+I know it’s a popular place to visit as part of an Hawaii itinerary.
 On a recent trip to Honolulu I got to check out some great Waikiki hotels, Waikiki things to do as well as some great Oahu day trips.
 Flying the enjoyable Hawaiian Airlines Business Class, I spent a fabulous 12 day stay in Hawaii, including Honolulu.

 Go to the beach